fabrimafe/eMMEJ2/README.md

 # emMEJ2
-This is an update over emMEJ (which was built with Guy Tadmor) to replace 2nd order Markov chain approach is my new way to document my master's project emMEJ can be found in https://github.com/GuyTadmor-28/guy_master_project or in local WEXAC folder /home/labs/alevy/fabrizio/github/guymasterproject_final/guy2023
+This is an update over emMEJ (which can be found at /github.com/GuyTadmor-28/guy_master_project)

 ## Directory description:
 ```